sudotman/BetterUnity/README.md

 You can reconfigure individual points/characters after using the Master Creator or you can choose to attach scripts individually and configure settings manually - both would work, and that would also work in conjunction to both approaches.

+Import the sample from the package manager to get a preconfigured scene if needed.

 <br>

 <b>Doing it manually</b>: